-If you want to become a paralegal, you can expect plenty of reading ahead of you.
+Regardless of which paralegal degree program you choose, you can expect plenty of reading ahead of you.
 While some books are required reading for many courses, other books are just good reading (including one fiction book).
 The reference and text books were gathered from current paralegal course syllabi from across the nation.
 Other books were recommended reading by other paralegals through their blogs.

 Textbooks and References